nhardt/footnote/src/cli/README.md

 ### Device

 Devices are entities capable of storing files and talking over a network, generally hardware but virutal hardware works just fine.
+User's deal with their own devices, contact's devices are managed indirectly via Contact.

 #### Primary Device